-Lewis hit .291 in 1915, and made up for his subpar 1912 Series performance by hitting .444 in the 1915 fall classic, driving in five of the 13 runs the Red Sox scored in their five-game triumph.
+Lewis hit .291 in 1915, and made up for his subpar 1912 Series performance by hitting .444 in the 1915 fall classic, driving in five of the twelve runs the Red Sox scored in their five-game triumph over the Philadelphia Phillies.
 He drove in the game-winner off Grover Cleveland Alexander in the bottom of the ninth of the third game and plated the winning run on a double in the fourth contest, while also making game-saving catches in both games.
-He also blasted a long drive that bounced into the center-field bleachers for a game-tying home run off Eppa Rixey in the finale.
+He also blasted a long drive that bounced into the center-field bleachers for a game-tying home run (legal until 1931) off Eppa Rixey in the finale.
 Of Lewis’s stellar defense, the Boston Globe’s Tim Murnane wrote, “The all-around work of the modest Californian never has been equaled in a big Series.”
 After this star-making performance, Lewis was in such demand that a San Francisco vaudeville production paid him $750 a week to perform that winter.

 Speaker was traded to the Indians before the 1916 season, for two players and $55,000.
 Manager Bill Carrigan experimented briefly with Lewis in center field before Duffy moved back to his familiar cliff in left.
 Lewis slumped to .268 in 1916, but on his return to the World Series (a five-game triumph over the Brooklyn Robins) he hit .353 (6-for-17).
 The following season Lewis hit .302 with a team-leading 167 hits.

 Lewis spent the 1918 season in the US Navy, missing out on his team’s 1918 World Series championship while serving as player-manager of a naval baseball team at Mare Island, California, near his hometown.
-Discharged from the service, in December 1918 he was traded to Yankees, along with Dutch Leonard and Ernie Shore, for $15,000 plus Frank Gilhooley, Al Walters, Slim Love, and Ray Caldwell, none of whom would contribute to the Red Sox in any way.
+Discharged from the service, in December 1918 he was traded to the Yankees, along with Dutch Leonard and Ernie Shore, for $15,000 plus Frank Gilhooley, Al Walters, Slim Love, and Ray Caldwell, none of whom would make significant contributions to the Red Sox.
 After being dealt, Lewis initially considered quitting unless he was given a larger contract.
 Once he reported, he hit .272 with seven home runs (more than his previous five seasons combined, thanks to the Polo Grounds’ short porch) and a team-high 89 RBIs.
 In 1920 he found himself fighting for playing time (.271 in 107 games) after the acquisition of Babe Ruth and the debut of rookie Bob Meusel.
 After the season Lewis was traded to the Washington Senators, for whom he hit .186 in just 27 games before being released in mid-June.

-Early in the 1921 season Lewis joined Salt Lake City of the Pacific Coast League, where he played through the 1924 campaign.
-He hit a league-high .401 in 1921, and took over as manager the next three years, in which he hit .362, .358, and .392.
+After his release from the Senators Lewis joined Salt Lake City of the Pacific Coast League, where he played through the 1924 campaign.
+He hit a league-high .403 in 1921, and took over as manager the next three years, in which he hit .362, .358, and .392.
 In 1925, he was the player-manager of Portland in the PCL, hitting .294 for the Beavers.
 He finished his playing career with Mobile, Jersey City, and Portland (Maine) in 1926 and 1927, acting as manager at both Mobile and Portland.

 Note: This biography originally appeared in David Jones, ed., Deadball Stars of the American League (Washington, D.C.: Potomac Books, Inc., 2006).